Chaas is Indian spiced buttermilk made with curd. I am sharing 3 flavours of chaas recipe – masala chaas, mint chaas, and beetroot chaas.

 - 2 Cup water, room temperature

-- Salt to taste
+- rock salt or black salt to taste

 Ingredients For Pudina Chaas:

-- 1/4 Cup fresh mint leaves
+- ¼ Cup fresh mint leaves

 Ingredients For Beetroot Chaas:

-- 1 whole beetroot
+- 1 beetroot, diced

-- 1 teaspoon grated ginger
+- 1 teaspoon chopped ginger

-- 1 tablespoon curry leaves
+- 5 – 6 curry leaves

-- Combine all the ingredients in a blender and blend.
+- Combine all the ingredients and blend.
 You can use a hand mixer or manual whisk for combining the ingredients.
 Taste and adjust the seasoning accordingly.

 - Serve masala chaas chilled or at room temperature.
 Stir well before serving.

 Pudina (Mint) Chaas:

-- Add ice cubes and serve pudina chaas immediately.
+- Serve pudina chaas immediately.